conan-io/conan-io.github.io/_posts/2023-11-28-Conan-new-features-2-0-14.markdown

     ...
 ```

-For more details on how to use this feature, please refere to the [conan
+For more details on how to use this feature, please refer to the [Conan
 documentation](https://docs.conan.io/2/devops/save_restore.html).

 ### LRU: Removing Unused Packages from the Cache

 Conan now supports an LRU (Least Recently Used) policy to efficiently manage cache size.
 This feature is important for maintaining an optimized package cache as the Conan cache
-does not implement any automatic expiration policy, so its size will be always increasing
+does not implement any automatic expiration policy, so its size will always increase
-unless packages are removed or the cache is removed from time to time.
+unless packages are removed or the cache is cleared from time to time.

 #### How It Works

-The use of the LRU feature is through the ``--lru`` argument of the ``conan remove`` and
+The use of the LRU feature is through the ``--lru`` argument of the `conan remove` and
-``conan list`` commands.
-You can use it to remove just old package binaries or to remove
+`conan list` commands.
+You can use it to remove old package binaries or to remove recipes
-recipes and also the associated binaries.
-For that the LRU time follows the rules of the
+along with their associated binaries.
+The LRU time follows the rules of the `remove`
-``remove`` command.
-If we are removing recipes with a "*" pattern, only the LRU times for
+command.
+If we are removing recipes with a "*" pattern, only the LRU times for recipes
-recipes will be checked.
-If a recipe has been recently used, it will keep all the
+will be checked.
+If a recipe has been recently used, it will keep all the binaries, and if
-binaries, and if the recipe has not been recently used, it will remove itself and all its
+the recipe has not been recently used, it will remove itself and all its binaries.
-binaries.

-For example, if we want to remove remove all binaries (but not recipes) not used in the
+For example, if we want to remove all binaries (but not recipes) not used in the last 2
-last 2 months, we would do:
+months, we would do:

 ```bash
 $ conan remove "*:*" --lru=2m -c